 'How to Make the Stock Market Make Money for You' by Ted Warren

-This one was recommended to me by my favorite stock blogger and is the best investing book I've ever read by a county mile.
+This one was recommended to me by my favorite stock blogger and is the best investing book I've ever read by a country mile.
 If you think studying stock charts is superstitious nonsense you will likely not like this book at all.
 It clicked with me right away when I read it just like when I read about Ben Graham's core concepts of 'Intrinsic value' and 'Margin of safety'.
-Warren advises his readers to study long range stock charts to select favorable entry and exit points, he also asserts that the stock markets and individual issues are subject to manipulation by various unnamed financial interests and that you should profit by observing their actions rather than lose by being unwittingly subject to them.
+Warren advises his readers to study long range stock charts to select favorable entry and exit points, he also asserts that the stock markets and individual stocks are subject to manipulation by various unnamed financial interests and that you should profit by observing their actions rather than lose by being unwittingly subject to them.
 If I had to throw away all my investing books apart from one this is the one I'd keep.

 'Finding Winners Among Depressed and Low-Priced Stocks' by Richard L. Evans

 This one is another charting book that was recommended to me along with the Ted Warren book.
 The author stresses the importance of studying stock charts to find out of favor stocks which provide the greatest upside potential.
 The book is easy to read and the concepts are very simple to grasp, look at trends, support, resistance, volume and price action and use them to your advantage when selecting stock candidates.
 Evans also discusses the seasonality of the stock market including the 'January effect'.
 I'm constantly going back to this book to pound the concepts into my head.

 'There's Always Something To Do: The Peter Cundill Investment Approach' by Christopher Risso-Gill